-Work that is not required for moderation purposes and work returned after moderation must be stored securely until all possible post-results services have been exhausted.
-If post-results services have not been requested, work may be returned to candidates after the deadline for enquiries about results for the relevant series.
-If post-results services have been requested, work may be returned once the enquiry about results and any subsequent appeal is complete.
+Internally assessed work that is not required for moderation purposes and work returned to centres after moderation must be stored securely until all possible post-results services have been exhausted.
+If post-results services have not been requested, internally assessed work may be returned to candidates after the deadline for enquiries about results for the relevant series.
+If post-results services have been requested, internally assessed work may be returned once the enquiry about results and any subsequent appeal is complete.